Adi-Cohen1/AI-final_project/README.md

 # Go Game AI
 This project implements an AI to play the game of Go with various strategies for both black and white players.
-The AI can be customized with different strategies for each player, and it allows you to run multiple games and choose whether to display the board during gameplay.
+The AI can be customized with different strategies for each player, and it allows you to run multiple games.

 # Requirements
 - Python 3.x